-If your organisation is unincorporated and had unused imputation credits in the 2023 return, they were unable to be refunded and must be brought forward and claimed against this year's tax payable.
-You can find the amount of excess imputation credits to be brought forward to 2024 in the "Loss/excess imputation credits carried forward" letter we sent you after your 2023 income tax return was assessed.
+If your organisation is unincorporated and had unused imputation credits brought forward from last year's return you can claim them against this year's tax payable.
+The amount of excess imputation credits to be brought forward is in the excess imputation credits carried forward letter we sent you after your last year's income tax return was assessed.